-To print a temporary card, Log in to the Aetna website at https://www.aetnainternational.com/.
+To print a temporary card, log on to The Secure Aetna Member Website at www.aetnainternational.com.

 Your Medical Plan at a Glance

 The Plan pays benefits for covered expenses.
 You must be covered by the Plan on the date when you incur a covered medical expense.
 The Plan does not pay benefits for expenses incurred before your coverage starts or after it ends.